redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Unique ID|access-control-net-admin-capability-check
 Description|Ensures that containers do not use NET_ADMIN capability.
 Note: this test ensures iptables and nftables are not configured by CNF pods: - NET_ADMIN and NET_RAW are required to modify nftables (namespaced) which is not desired inside pods. nftables should be configured by an administrator outside the scope of the CNF. nftables are usually configured by operators, for instance the Performance Addon Operator (PAO) or istio. - Privileged container are required to modify host iptables, which is not safe to perform inside pods. nftables should be configured by an administrator outside the scope of the CNF. iptables are usually configured by operators, for instance the Performance Addon Operator (PAO) or istio.
 Result Type|normative
-Suggested Remediation|Change the security context to be one of the 4 that are allowed on the documentation section 4.5 Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.2
+Suggested Remediation|Change the security context to be one of the 4 that are allowed on the documentation section 4.5.
+Should adhere to minimum privilege principle and avoid access escalation unless absolutely necessary.
+Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.2
 Exception Process|Identify the pod that is needing special capabilities and document why Tags|common,access-control